Drol: Reception

-Run magazine, reviewing the Commodore 64 version in May 1984, gave it an "A"–its highest rating—and described it as "fun, funny, and exciting," although it was criticized for slow loading times.
-In 1984 Softline readers named the game the seventh most-popular Apple program of 1983.
-Ahoy! in 1984 called Drol "an amusing little game."
+When reviewing three new games in February 1984, ANALOG Computing said that Drol was "by far the best thought-out", with "refreshing sound effects and some of the best pseudo-3D graphics I've ever seen", reminding the reviewer of a scene from The Ninth Configuration.
+Run, reviewing the Commodore 64 version in May 1984, gave it an "A"—its highest rating—and described it as "fun, funny, and exciting", although the magazine criticized the slow loading times.
+InfoWorld's Essential Guide to Atari Computers cited it as among the best Broderbund arcade games.
+Ahoy! called Drol "an amusing little game."
 Electronic Fun with Computers & Games gave it 4 out of 4.
 Reviewer Marc Berman wrote:

 David Stone reviewed the game for Computer Gaming World, and stated that "the high quality of the animation, the cleverness of the animated foes, and the nonsense of the theme, all make Drol well-worth the money."

+In 1984, Softline readers named Drol the seventh most-popular Apple program of 1983.